How is a short squeeze of GameStop related to the DRS?

 There is a gigantic problem at the heart of the financial system.
 Retail investors are directly registering GameStop in particular because it is suspected that many more shares of GameStop (and many other stocks) exist than there should be.
 Once investors collectively direct register all 304 million existing GameStop shares (referred to as “locking the float”), this will undeniably and beyond-a-shadow-of-a-doubt expose the rampant corruption of Wall Street to the SEC, the Department of Justice, and the world.

-Current status of the GME float
+Current Status of GME Shares Outstanding

 All 304 million shares being direct registered would show that market participants have been egregiously participating in an unholy trinity of naked short selling, share lending, and failing-to-deliver those shares to artificially inflate the supply of shares in existence (which lowers the price based on supply and demand).
 If this is starting to sound vaguely like counterfeiting, that’s because it essentially is - phantom shares is a term coined to distinguish this practice from physically counterfeited shares.
 The DTCC is the only organization that has any idea how many shares are held by each broker, yet they’re a private entity that is owned by banks and all of their chair members are part of financial institutions.